Lose Your Way (album): Writing and recording

 Writing for Love Amongst Ruin's second album began midway through the tour supporting their self-titled debut album in January 2011.
 Just prior to the end of the tour the following June, frontman Steve Hewitt revealed that the band had written nine songs and planned to begin recording in September 2011.
 In November, Hewitt revealed that the band had been recording at Moles Studio in Bath, the location of the majority of recording for the band's debut album.
 Writing was completed in March 2012 and recordings continued at Moles Studio, with Hewitt and guitarists Donald Ross Skinner and Steve Hove handling playing duties, with Paul Corkett engineering.
 Corkett later put Hewitt and Skinner in touch with producer Dan Austin, a frequent production partner of Gil Norton.
 Austin was given a trial run at producing the title track, which he "nailed" and was asked to produce the whole album.
 The entire process was completed in two-and-a-half months.

 Perry Bamonte featured on bass on the album after being announced as having joined the band in September 2012.
 Early composition "Oh God" was recorded for the album, after having been performed live at the London Scala in June 2010 and prepared for an EP in 2012, which failed to see release.
 A cover of Six by Seven's "So Close" was recorded for the album, prior to Hewitt joining the said band in 2013.
 Despite initially not wishing to record a cover, Hewitt and Austin felt the track fitted the vibe of the album and set out "to make it the song it never really was".
 Former member Laurie Ross returned to provide cello and programming for the album.
 Hewitt recalled that the troublesome vocal melody for "Menace Ballad" was completed by local Bath musician Nick Walker.

-Musical style and influences

-The album has been described as containing rock noir, psychedelic, experimental post-rock and ethereal influences.